mdgeorge4153/jamcircle/README.md

 =========

 JamCircle is an app for online jamming.
-It uses an unusual approach to sync up the players.
-All of the players are arranged in a line, and everyone can hear and see the players who come before them.
+It uses an unusual approach to sync up the players:  all of the players are arranged in a line, and everyone can hear and see the players who come before them.
 This avoids issues with latency, because you can't hear the players that are "in the future".